What causes tactile defensiveness?

 Each time the brain receives a message from these pathways it initially thinks that something might be wrong.
 It gets ready to protect the body.
 This is called a fight, flight or freeze response.
 Jean Ayres thought that the brains of children and adults with tactile defensiveness interpret ordinary touch sensations, such as clothing textures or hugs, as a threat.
 Their brains pay more attention to light touch sensations than the brains of children without touch sensitivity.

 This helps to explain the behaviours that are seen in children or adults with tactile defensiveness.
 Their responses to everyday touch can often result in meltdowns, arguments and avoidance.
 This is because their brains are feeling that touch in the same way you might if you touched something hot or ran into a spider web.
 The everyday touch activates their brain’s protective system and triggers a fight, flight or freeze response.
 Some adults with touch hypersensitivity have also reported that certain everyday touch sensations feel painful.

 Difficulty ignoring touch sensations

-Children and adults who experience sensitivity to touch may also find it more difficult to ignore touch sensations.
+Children and adults who experience touch sensitivity may also find it more difficult to ignore touch sensations.
 A comparison would be the feeling of having a stone in your shoe, a stone that is very annoying and constantly drawing your attention until you take off your shoe and remove it.
-For children or adults with tactile sensitivity, sometimes it is everyday touch that feels like the stone.
-This could be something like the tag on the back of their t-shirt, or the feel of a certain fabric.
+For children or adults with tactile hypersensitivity, sometimes it is everyday touch that feels like the stone.
+This could be something like the tag on the back of their t-shirt, or the feel or texture of a certain fabric.
 Their brains cannot ignore the feeling and they just need to get away from it, in the same way you want to remove the stone.